 While more people than ever before are going to treatment and getting the help they need, there are still far too many who are afraid to seek help.
 Most are afraid of the “label” that is placed on people going to therapy.
 Getting help for depression does not mean a person is weak, lazy, or worse, crazy.

 Without proper treatment, some will turn to drugs or alcohol to ease the pain or escape from their problems, creating a co-occurring disorder of substance abuse and mental illness.
 Distorted thinking at times plays a role, and the fear of treatment or what others will say is blown way out of proportion.

 Mental Health Controversies

 While the societal stigma around mental heath issues is slowly breaking down, there are controversies brewing about what’s considered a mental disorder.
-One argument some have made is that the definition of mental illness has broadened so much it now includes what used to be considered “normal behavior.”
+One argument some have made is that the definition of mental illness has broadened so much that it now includes what was considered “normal behavior.”

 It’s not hard to understand why there is a stigma around issues of mental health.
 Communities have always feared what they didn’t understand.
 Now, though, the focus is largely going in the right direction, with mental disorders being widely regarded as treatable illnesses.
 More than anything, this means that those suffering can come forward and get the proper treatment.
 It’s time to end the stigma of mental illness.